perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 If you're one of these people, accept that you'll get less hacking done at the summit.
 Hofstadter's law applies to this.

-One person is chief organiser.
-Good if host, but doesn't have to be.
+One person is the chief organiser.
+Good if it is the host, but it doesn't have to be.

 ### Picking the location